Trauma-Informed, Brain-Sensitive (TIBS) Yoga Teacher Training: Level 2

 Understanding and working wisely with Transgenerational Trauma.
 We will explore this specific to populations that become incarcerated and disempowered, and those that make up the majority of our citizens in the public health crisis.

-Sarahjoy Marsh, MA, E-RYT 500 and the DAYA TIBS Yoga Teacher Training Team, bring together a combined 100+ years of experience to bring to this informative and holistic Trauma Informed Brain Sensitive Yoga Teacher Training.
+Sarahjoy Marsh, MA, E-RYT 500, Sam Brown, and the DAYA TIBS Yoga Teacher Training Team, bring together a combined 100+ years of experience to bring to this informative and holistic Trauma Informed Brain Sensitive Yoga Teacher Training.

 This training is eligible for continuing education credits through the Yoga Alliance as well as the International Association of Yoga Therapists.